hackertunity/hackertunity-client-cms/src/pages/our-team/index.md

             to build a better future.
 Also, she is a Sagittarius sun, Scorpio moon, and Taurus Rising.
 Her favorite things are traveling, Netflix, and snacks.
 Pronouns: She/her."
           showProfile: true
       showGroup: true
       groupType: committee
-    - teamName: Public Relations Committee
-      teamMembers:
-        - profileName: Corrine Rincon
-          profileTitle: Director of Public Relations
-          profilePicture: /img/apple-touch-icon.png
-          profileBlurb: "Corrine is an avid baker and horror enthusiast with a background in musical theater.
-She is a proud member of the LGBTQ+ community and in her free time she can be found streaming video games, singing and watching cartoons.
-They are always looking for new gamer buddies.
-Pronouns: She/They"
-          showProfile: true
-      showGroup: true
-      groupType: committee